Presidency of Richard Nixon: China

 In February 1972, Nixon traveled to China; Kissinger briefed Nixon for over 40 hours in preparation.
 Upon touching down in the Chinese capital of Beijing, Nixon made a point of shaking Zhou's hand, something which then-Secretary of State John Foster Dulles had refused to do in 1954 when the two met in Geneva.
-The visit was carefully choreographed by both governments, and major events were broadcast live during prime time to reach the widest possible television audience in the U.S. When not in meetings, Nixon toured architectural wonders such as the Forbidden City, Ming Tombs, and the Great Wall, giving many Americans received their first glimpse into Chinese life.
+The visit was carefully choreographed by both governments, and major events were broadcast live during prime time to reach the widest possible television audience in the U.S. When not in meetings, Nixon toured architectural wonders such as the Forbidden City, Ming Tombs, and the Great Wall, giving many Americans their first glimpse into Chinese life.

-Nixon and Kissinger discussed a range of issues with Zhou and Mao Zedong, the Chairman of the Chinese Communist Party.
+Nixon and Kissinger discussed a range of issues with Zhou and Mao Zedong, the chairman of the Chinese Communist Party.
 China provided assurances that it would not intervene in the Vietnam War, while the United States promised to prevent Japan from acquiring nuclear weapons.
-Nixon recognized Taiwan as part of China, while the Chinese agreed to pursue a peaceful settlement in the dispute with the ROC.
+Nixon recognized Taiwan as part of China, while the Chinese agreed to pursue a peaceful settlement in the dispute with the Republic of China.
 The United States and China increased trade relations and established unofficial embassies in each other's respective capitals.
 Though some conservatives criticized his visit, Nixon's opening of relations with China was widely popular in the United States.
 The visit also aided Nixon's negotiations with the Soviet Union, which feared the possibility of a Sino-American alliance.

 Soviet Union

-Nixon made détente, the easing of tensions with the Soviet Union, one of his top priorities.
+Nixon made détente, the easing of tensions with the Soviet Union, one of his top foreign policy priorities.
 Through détente, he hoped to "minimize confrontation in marginal areas and provide, at least, alternative possibilities in the major ones."
-West Germany had also pursued closer relations with the Soviet Union in a policy known as "Ostpolitik," and Nixon hoped to re-establish American dominance in NATO by taking the lead in negotiations with the Soviet Union.
+West Germany had also pursued closer relations with the Soviet Union in a policy known as "Ostpolitik", and Nixon hoped to re-establish American dominance in NATO by taking the lead in negotiations with the Soviet Union.
 Nixon also believed that expanding trade with the Soviet Union would help the U.S. economy and could allow both countries to devote fewer resources to defense spending.
-For their part, the Soviets were motivated by a struggling economy and their ongoing split with China.
+The Soviets were motivated by a struggling economy and their ongoing split with China.

 Upon taking office, Nixon took several steps to signal to the Soviets his desire for negotiation.
 In his first press conference, he noted that the United States would accept nuclear parity, rather than superiority, with the Soviet Union.
 Kissinger conducted extensive backchannel talks with Soviet Ambassador Anatoly Dobrynin over arms control negotiations and potential Soviet assistance in negotiations with North Vietnam.
 Seeking a bargaining chip in negotiations, Nixon funded development of MIRVs, which were not easily countered by existing anti-ballistic missile (ABM) systems.
 Arms control negotiations would thus center over ABM systems, MIRVs, and the various components of each respective country's nuclear arsenal.
 After over a year of negotiations, both sides agreed to the outlines of two treaties; one treaty would focus on ABM systems, while the other would focus on limiting nuclear arsenals.